Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Numerical result

-For the waveguide arrays in breathing square lattice, the simulation results are summarized in Fig. \ref{figure_square_band}.
-Each individual chain along $x$ or $y$ direction is an SSH model.
+The simulation results of the finite waveguide arrays are summarized in Fig. \ref{figure_square_band}.
+For the static system with $d_{2}=0$, each individual chain along $x$ or $y$ direction is an SSH model.
 As $d_{1}$ being positive, the SSH model is topological with two zero energy states that are localized at both ends.
-When the chains are coupled to the neighboring chain to form the breathing square lattice, four bands of bulk states are form.
-Assuming that the static intra-cell and inter-cell coupling strength are $c_{01}=c_{0}e^{-d_{1}/\delta}$ and $c_{02}=c_{0}e^{d_{1}/\delta}$, the band structure of the four bulk bands are $E=\pm\sqrt{2}\sqrt{\pm\sqrt{c_{0x}c_{0y}}+c_{0xy}}$ with $c_{0x}=c_{01}^{2}+c_{02}^{2}+2c_{01}c_{02}\cos{k_{x}}$, $c_{0y}=c_{01}^{2}+c_{02}^{2}+2c_{01}c_{02}\cos{k_{y}}$ and $c_{0xy}=c_{01}^{2}+c_{02}^{2}+c_{01}c_{02}(\cos{k_{x}}+\cos{k_{y}})$, $k_{x(y)}\in[-\pi,\pi]$ being the Bloch phase along the x(y) direction.
-Two bands (designated as band II and III) touch each other at high symmetric points, which form gapless energy spectrum around zero energy; two other bands (designated as band I and IV) are gapped from the former two bands with higher and lower energy level.
-The end state at the end of each SSH chain is coupled with the end states at the neighboring chains with alternating strength.
+When the chains are coupled to the neighboring chains to form the breathing square lattice, four bands of bulk states are form.
+Assuming that the static intra-cell and inter-cell coupling strength are $c_{01}=c_{0}e^{(d_{0}-d_{1})\sqrt{2}/\delta}$ and $c_{02}=c_{0}e^{(d_{0}+d_{1})\sqrt{2}/\delta}$, the band structure of the four bulk bands are $E=\pm\sqrt{2}\sqrt{\pm\sqrt{c_{0x}c_{0y}}+c_{0xy}}$ with $c_{0x}=c_{01}^{2}+c_{02}^{2}+2c_{01}c_{02}\cos{k_{x}}$, $c_{0y}=c_{01}^{2}+c_{02}^{2}+2c_{01}c_{02}\cos{k_{y}}$ and $c_{0xy}=c_{01}^{2}+c_{02}^{2}+c_{01}c_{02}(\cos{k_{x}}+\cos{k_{y}})$, $k_{x(y)}\in[-\pi,\pi]$ being the Bloch phase along the x(y) direction.
+At the high symmetric lines with $k_{x}=\pm k_{y}$, two bands (designated as band II and III) touch each other at zero energy, which form gapless energy spectrum around zero energy for the finite lattice array; two other bands (designated as band I and IV) are gapped from the former two bands with higher and lower energy level.
+Although the bulk band structure is gapless at zero energy, the zero energy corner states still exist in a finite lattice array.
+At zero energy, the dispersive of the two bulk bands are $k_{x}=\pm k_{y}$.
+In a square finite lattice array, the superposition of the zero energy bulk states forms four corner states and $N-4$ delocalized states.
+Thus, the four corner states are not topological.
+The end state at the end of each individual chain is coupled with the end states at the neighboring chains with alternating strength.
 The coupling end states form edge bands, which mimic a one dimensional edge SSH model along each edge.
-The edge SSH model have two bands (designated as SSH edge states), whose energy spectrum lay within the gap between band III and IV (or band I and II).
-The propagating SSH edge states in each edge are bounded back and forth between two corners, which form standing waves with quasi-continue energy spectrum in a finite flake.
-As the dynamic breathing factor $d_{2}$ being turned on, the SSH edge states of different Floquet replica couple to each other.
-When $\omega$ is near to the energy difference between the two bands of the SSH edge states, the coupling between the 0-th and $1$-st Floquet replica is large.
-In this case, a band gap around the quasi-energy level $\omega/2$ is opened.
-Within each Floquet dynamic gap, the effective model of the driven SSH edge states is topological.
-The topological number of the neighboring edges are opposite, due to the shift of half period along the length direction of the edges.
-Thus, there are two corner states at each corner with quasi-energy level being $\omega/2$.
-The flake of the breathing square lattice has four corners, so that eight localized corner states appear at the quasi-energy level $\omega/2$, as indicated by the red line in Fig. \ref{figure_square_band}(a).
-The spatial distribution of magnitude of the corner mode is plotted in Fig. \ref{figure_square_band}(e).
-The maximum magnitude is located at two lattice sites that is nearest neighbor to the corner termination.
-In the opposite case when $d_{1}$ is negative, the SSH model of each individual chain is topologically trivial.
-Thus, the SSH edge states does not exist, and then the $\pi$ mode does not exist either, as shown in Fig. \ref{figure_square_band}(b).
+The edge SSH model has two bands (designated as SSH edge states), whose energy spectrum lay within the bulk gap between band III and IV (or band I and II).
+The propagating SSH edge states in each edge are bounded back and forth between two corners, which form standing waves with quasi-continue energy spectrum in a finite lattice array.